 Calculations like these can be used to design microstructures exploiting knowledge built up over decades concerning what is good and bad for creep strength.
 It is often argued that Laves phase formation is bad for creep resistance - it leads to a reduction in the concentration of solid solution strengthening elements; since the Laves precipitates are few and coarse, they do not themselves contribute significantly to strength.
 The model presented here can be used to design against Laves phase formation.
-This will be illustrated in later examples.

 We note for the moment, that this is as far as microstructure modelling has progressed.
 The models are not yet capable of giving size distributions and even if that were to be possible, there are no physical models of creep deformation which have sufficient precision to make use of this information.
 We shall not be discouraged by this since good empirical methods are available.
-The work described below originates from work by Brun et al. [9] and Cole and Bhadeshia [10].
+The work described below originates from research by Brun et al. [9] and Cole and Bhadeshia [10].

-Creep Rupture Strength - the Variables
+Creep Rupture - the variables